jramkiss/jramkiss.github.io/_posts/2020-06-01-hierarchical-models.md

 &nbsp;

 It's difficult to evaluate these estimates using only this graph, but one thing we can note is the size of the intervals.
 Many of them overlap significantly with a free throw percentage of $90\%$ and higher.
-This is an extremely high percentage, close to getting you on the top [50 all-time list](http://www.iweblists.com/sports/basketball/FreeThrowPercent_s.html).
-So it seems like the no-pooling formulation overestimates player's abilities.
+This is an extremely high percentage, close to getting you on the top [50 all-time lists](http://www.iweblists.com/sports/basketball/FreeThrowPercent_s.html).
+So it seems like the no-pooling formulation overestimates the player's abilities.

-Now is a good time to say that I know very little about what a "good" free throw percentage is, meaning that you don't need to be a basketball connoisseur to verify whether these predictions make sense.

 &nbsp;

 ### Partial Pooling - Use all players to estimate base $\theta$